3 months, 13 weeks, and 91 days.

 11. Make sure to maintain or create some type of routine.

-Through all of this change, you need some solid ground to stand on.
-I realized this kind of late into my contract.
+You need some solid ground to stand on through all of this change.
+I realized this kind of late in my contract.
 As human beings, we crave stability and routine.
-It’s apart of human nature.
-Meditate, journal, talking with friends once a week, work out, daily walks, whatever it is.
+It’s a part of human nature.
+Meditate, journal, talk with friends once a week, work out, take daily walks, whatever.
 Don’t neglect this part of your life as you need it for mental clarity!
 You’ll thank me later.

 12. Having a go with the flow attitude is the golden ticket to success for travel nurse newbies.